CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Dilations and superproduct systems

 Now suppose that $(\cA,\theta,p)$ is a solidly elementary dilation, so that the $c_t:=pw_tp$ form a contraction semigroup.
 Then $\xi_t:=w_t^*pw_tp=w_t^*c_t$ is the image of $c_t$ under the isomorphism, and since the $c_t$ form a unit for $\cB^\odot$, so do the elements $\xi_t$ in $\sE_t$. \eex

 \lf Theorem \ref{sdilunithm} is about the question whether for the triple $(\cA,\theta,p)$ the $\xi_t:=\theta_t(p)p$ form a unit.
-By the importance of the consequences, we call such triples good.
-Part \ref{sdilunithm}\eqref{DU2} tells us that good triples are weak dilations.
+By the importance of the consequences, we call such triples \phantomsectiongood .
+Part \ref{sdilunithm}\eqref{DU2} tells us that good triples are weak dilations, which we, therefore, call good dilations .
 Example \ref{dwnsex}, taking into account also Example \ref{pPSelemex}, furnishes good solidly elementary dilations (with product system) in the discrete one-parameter case, which may be strong or not.
 By the procedure in Example \ref{cwnsex}, this lifts to the continuous time one-parameter case.
 So, being good is not sufficient for being strong.

 Bhat's Example \ref{EXBexSEC}\ref{BexSSEC} gives a weak dilation of an elementary (even scalar!)
 CP-semigroup which is not good.
 (Here, we do not know if we can get a continuous time example.)
 So, the condition in \ref{sdilunithm}\eqref{DU2} is not necessary.
 Tensor products and direct sums of dilations are, clearly, good if and only if both constituents are good.
 Therefore, while all dilations of Markov semigroups are strong, hence, good, discrete one-parameter non-Markov CP-semigroup that decay \it{sufficiently fast} admit dilations that are not good.
 (Namely, if the CP-semigroup can be written as product, hence, tensor product of another CP-semigroup with the scalar CP-semigroup from Example \ref{EXBexSEC}\ref{BexSSEC}.)